About Boot to Qt

 Boot to Qt for embedded Linux is built using the tools and resources from the Yocto Project, and is based on Yocto's reference distribution (Poky).
 You can use the same tools to build custom Boot to Qt images, and have control over the packages included in the build and configure the software stack.

-The process consist of three parts: Building the Boot to Qt image and the external toolchain, building Qt libraries and add-ons, and configuring Qt Creator for the new toolchain and custom image:
+The process consist of two parts: Building the Boot to Qt image and the external toolchain, and configuring Qt Creator for the new toolchain and custom image:

 The emulator running a Boot to Qt image enables you to test and debug applications in an environment identical to that of the device, without having a real device connected to the development host.